Loyal Company of Virginia: Proclamation of 1763 and Afterwards

 The land sold by the Loyal Company west of the Appalachian's crest came into conflict with land granted by Governor Robert Dinwiddie to Virginia officers for service during the war.
 The officers were represented by Colonel George Washington.
 Eventually this was resolved by the Virginia Governor's Council recognizing all land sold by the Loyal Company.

 American Revolution

 The state government of Virginia established after the Declaration of Independence was ambivalent towards companies operating under Royal charters.
-On October 27, 1778, Walker, on behalf of the Loyal Company, asked the House of Delegates to confirm title to the land granted it.
-On November 11, 1778 the House of Delegates decided to recognize all sales made by the Loyal Company but it refused to confirm the Company's right to do further surveys and sales.
+On October 27 1778, Walker, on behalf of the Loyal Company, asked the Virginia House of Delegates to confirm title to the land granted it.
+On November 11 1778, the House of Delegates decided to recognize all sales made by the Loyal Company but it refused to confirm the company's right to do further surveys and sales.

 This action effectively brought the activities of the Loyal Company to a close.
-Litigation continued on behalf of the Company to have its claims recognized and against the Company by other landowners and speculators.
+Litigation continued on behalf of the company to have its claims recognized and against the company by other landowners and speculators.